Joennuh/Dice-Tower/README.md

 - A power-light to see whether the project gets powered correctly.
 - A nice PCB design to flatten the space needed to drive all the leds.
 The original idea consisted of a main board with all connections to the leds soldered on it, then put a "interactive module" on top of that and at last a Wemos D1 mini or MH-ET LIVE MiniKit ESP32 on top of that.
 With a nice own designed PCB we got 1 layer less.

+More information about the functionality on the MH-ET LIVE ESP32 MiniKit can be found here: [Dice-Tower/README_ESP32.md](Dice-Tower/README_ESP32.md)

 ## Materials
 ### PCB
 Ofcourse you can build the project on a prototype board but if you want a nice looking PCB you can let a PCB manafacturer create it.
 I have designed a PCB at [EasyEDA](https://www.easyeda.com).
 You can find it here: <https://easyeda.com/Joennuh/Dice-Tower> Currently you need revision 005.
 Wemos D1 mini's as well MH-ET LIVE ESP32 MIniKit's are supported.
 The Wemos D1 mini has fewer pins and thus it does support less functionality.